SDWebImage/SDWebImage/Docs/HowToUse.md

 The `SDWebImageManager` is the class behind the `UIImageView(WebCache)` category.
 It ties the asynchronous downloader with the image cache store.
 You can use this class directly to benefit from web image downloading with caching in another context than a `UIView` (ie: with Cocoa).

+Note: When the image is from memory cache, it will not contains any `NSData` by default.
+However, if you need image data, you can pass `SDWebImageQueryDataWhenInMemory` in options arg.

 Here is a simple example of how to use `SDWebImageManager`:

 ```objective-c